DappCoderr/Cadence-Fun/doc/docs/Module 3/Lesson 3.md

 sidebar_position: 3
 ---

-Although those collections from the previous lesson might be empty now, that's fine.
+Although those collections you created might be empty now, that's fine.
+Let's learn how to add NFTs to it using nested resources.

-You understand why we have created them.
-Right?
-Now we will understand how we can add same type of NFTs to a collection, for that we will delve into a new concept called "nested resources" means resource owning other resource.
+Creating Nested Resources

-This code snippet shows how nested resources make organization possible:
+A nested resource means one resource owns another.
+Here's how to set up a collection that holds multiple NFTs.
+Let's take a look at the below code snippet.

 ```jsx
 // Our Collection with a built-in backpack!